filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/call-built-in-actors/index.md

 The Protocol _JSON-RPC_ API:

 - Is maintained by Protocol Labs (PL).
-- Uses JSON-RPC, a standardized way to encode remote procedure calls in JSON that can be transported using HTTP or Websockets.
+- Uses JSON-RPC, a standardized way to encode remote procedure calls in JSON that can be transported using HTTP or WebSockets.
 - Provides a language agnostic interface for Filecoin functionality.
-- Allows applications to access Filecoin functionality using HTTP or Websockets calls to a Filecoin node, like the Lotus daemon.
+- Allows applications to access Filecoin functionality using HTTP or WebSockets calls to a Filecoin node, like the Lotus daemon.
 - Requires authentication for some API calls.
 - Serves as the foundation for language-specific libraries (some of which are maintained by organizations other than PL) such as [filecoin.js](https://filecoin-shipyard.github.io/filecoin.js/).